-- Complete the Request for Missed Term Work Accommodations Form (http://uoft.me/PSY-MTW), choosing "Other" as your reason for missed work and noting "Religious conflict" in the space provided. - 2.
-Email the form to Keely Hicks (keely.hicks@utoronto.ca).

-Deadline: You should report the conflict to Keely Hicks (keely.hicks@utoronto.ca) at least two weeks (10 business days) before the date of the activity, or as soon as possible if it was not possible to identify the conflict earlier.
+- Complete the Request for Missed Term Work Accommodations Form (http://uoft.me/PSY-MTW), choosing "Other" and noting "Religious conflict" in the space provided. - 2.
+Email the form to your course instructor at least two weeks (10 business days) before the date of the activity, or as soon as possible if it was not possible to identify the conflict earlier.